-After my complaints, the host huffed and puffed as he shoved a piece of toilet paper in the corner of the window to stop it opening and closing.
-“There” he beamed.
+After my complaints, the host huffed and puffed as he shoved a piece of toilet paper in the corner of the window to stop it from opening and closing.
+“There,” he beamed.
 Fixed!

 He assured me that EVENTUALLY the window would be fixed.
 Evidently “eventually” never came.

-My two month stay came and went.
-By the time I left, the season was over, the window was not fixed.
+My two-month stay came and went.
+By the time I left, the season was over and the window was not fixed.

-Perivoli Holiday Studios will likely not see guests until the 2021 season.
+Perivoli Holiday Studios would likely not see guests until the following Greek summer season.
 So the window awaits, ready for more toilet paper stuffing, and more guests to complain about.